 The majority of gross earnings from the Company's drilling units are receivable in US dollars and the majority of the Company's other transactions, assets and liabilities are denominated in US dollars, the functional currency of the Company.
 However, the Company has operations and assets in a number of countries worldwide and incurs expenditures in other currencies, causing its results from operations to be affected by fluctuations in currency exchange rates, primarily relative to the US dollar.
 The Company is also exposed to changes in interest rates on floating interest rate debt, and to the impact of changes in currency exchange rates on primarily NOK and SEK denominated debt.
-There is a potential that currency and interest rate fluctuations may have a positive or negative effect on the value of the Company's cash flows.
+There is thus a risk that currency and interest rate fluctuations will have a positive or negative effect on the value of the Company's cash flows.
+The Company has entered into derivative agreements to mitigate the risk of fluctuations, as described below.